smoeding/puppet-file_capability/README.md

 Linux capabilities provide a more fine-grained privilege model than the traditional privileged user (`root`) vs. non-privileged user model.
 File capabilities associate capabilities with an executable and grant additional capabilities to the process calling the executable (similar to what a setuid binary does in the traditional model).

 This module provides the `file_capability` type to set or reset file capabilities for a file.
+See the [`capabilities(7)`](http://man7.org/linux/man-pages/man7/capabilities.7.html) man page for details about the available capabilities in your operating system.

 ## Setup